A story of someone with no industry experience obtaining LPIC-1 certification

 2. Linux Textbook: LPIC Level 1 Speed Master Practice Questions Version 4.0 Compatible [2700 yen]

-I mainly used the above three methods to study!!
+I mainly used the three methods mentioned above for my studies!

-At first, I just read the Azuki book and copied it into my notebook.
+At first, I just read the small book and copied it into my notebook.
+I

-I skipped the parts I didn't understand and kept moving forward.
+skipped over the parts I didn't understand and kept moving forward.

-Next, I went through the Speedmaster twice, and after that I just solved problems on the Ping-t.
+Next, I went through Speed Master twice, and after that, I just solved problems on Ping-t.

 To sum up